 These are traditionally vegetarian/vegan dishes made of vine leaves that are wrapped into small rolls and stuffed with rice, onion, fresh herbs, and pine nuts.
-Vine leaves are rich in fiber, vitamin A, Vitamin K, low in calories, and are rich in antioxidants.
+Vine leaves are rich in fiber, vitamin A, and Vitamin K, low in calories, and rich in antioxidants.

 The leaves are first processed in boiling water until they are tender enough to roll.

-Saute onions, followed by rice, pine nuts, mint, parsley, salt, and cook them completely.
+Saute onions, followed by rice, pine nuts, mint, parsley, and salt, and cook them completely.
 They are carefully made into small portions and wrapped with vine leaves and left in the refrigerator for a couple of hours.

 Vegetarian dolmades are generally served cold or at room temperature with Greek yogurt and a squeeze of lemon juice.
 A visit to Greece is incomplete without tasting these tantalizing dolmades.

 Spanikopita is a flaky pastry filled with spinach and feta cheese.
 The country has many types of pies or pitas that are very similar and have various fillings.

 It is also closely related to Turkish Borek.

 These flaky pastry dishes most likely originated in Persia and were brought overland into Turkey.
 The Turks then spread the dishes all the way to Austria during the 17th and 18th centuries.

 In the case of spanikopita, they brought both the dough (yufka – now phyllo) then the spinach.

 This tasty pie is made using multiple layers of phyllo.
 The tricky thing about phyllo is that it needs to be very thin, so bakers pull and pull, stretch and stretch before it’s ready.